albertkuo/albertkuo.github.io/index.md

     </figcaption>
 </figure>

-I am a biostatistics PhD student at the Johns Hopkins Bloomberg School of Public Health.
+I am a biostatistics PhD candidate at the Johns Hopkins Bloomberg School of Public Health.
 I work with [Cristian Tomasetti](https://cristiantomasetti.com) in the field of cancer genomics to develop statistical methods for the early detection of cancer and to model carcinogenesis.
 I also work with [Stephanie Hicks](https://www.stephaniehicks.com/) to analyze single nucleus RNA sequencing data.
 Previously, I received my bachelor's in math and statistics from the University of Chicago.

 In my free time, I [blog](https://blog.albertkuo.me) about statistics, computing, and PhD life.
 I also play music in the [Hopkins Orchestra](https://studentaffairs.jhu.edu/hso) and the [Hopkins Bloombachs](https://www.facebook.com/groups/bloombachsathopkins).